ScalablyTyped/Converter/docs/plugin.md

 ---

-The plugin uses [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/) to download NPM packages, and runs as an SBT source generator before compilation.
+The plugin uses [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/) to download NPM packages, and translates typescript type definitions into Scala.js before your project compiles, as an SBT source generator.

 If you for some reason cannot use scalajs-bundler, there is a more general version [here](plugin-no-bundler.md).